-This work was supported by a University of Minnesota Grant-in-Aid of Research, Artistry and Scholarship.
-Additional support was provided by an NSF Presidential Early Career Award for Scientists and Engineers (PECASE) 9875368, NSF CAREER award CCR-9873670, ONR-N00014-97-2-0509, an Office of Naval Research Young Investigator Award, Presidential Early Career Award for Scientists and Engineers (PECASE) Navy/N00014-98-1-0631, and the NSF Learning and Intelligent Systems Program.
+This work was supported by a University of Minnesota Grant-in-Aid of Research, Artistry, and Scholarship.
+Additional support was provided by a US National Science Foundation (NSF) Presidential Early Career Award for Scientists and Engineers (PECASE) 9875368, NSF CAREER award CCR-9873670, US Office of Naval Research (ONR) N00014-97-2-0509, an ONR Young Investigator Award, Presidential Early Career Award for Scientists and Engineers (PECASE) Navy/N00014-98-1-0631, and the NSF Learning and Intelligent Systems Program.